TIPA viva fresh

 Top companies will create demand using education, clinical credibility, retail media, personalization, recipes and benefit-led storytelling.

-TIPA is providing access to both the whitepaper and executive summary to ensure members can translate these insights into action.
-FutureBridge is available for consultation projects to help companies put strategy into action.
+TIPA is providing access to the whitepaper and executive summary to ensure members can turn the insights into action.

 Market mayhem pulse check

-Complementing the forward-looking keynote, the interactive Market Mayhem session — led by Galeazzi and ag economist Dr. Michael Swanson of Wells Fargo — delivered a real-time pulse check on how macro forces are impacting produce businesses today.
+Complementing the address, the interactive Market Mayhem session – led by Galeazzi and agriculture economist Michael Swanson of Wells Fargo – delivered a pulse check on how macro forces are impacting produce businesses.

-Using live audience polling, the session revealed a nuanced reality: while headlines are constant, their actual impact varies, and operators must separate signal from noise.
+Using live audience polling, the session revealed that while headlines are constant, their actual impact varies.
+Furthermore, operators must separate signal from noise.

-Among the key findings, 78 percent of respondents said headlines impact decisions at least somewhat, but only 22 percent said “a lot.”
+Among the key findings, 78 percent of respondents said headlines impact decisions at least somewhat, but just 22 percent said “a lot.”

-On global conflict, 77 percent reported “some disruption,” while only 13 percent labeled it “market mayhem.”
-Tariffs remain a divided issue, with 59 percent believing tariffs raise prices and 45 percent disagreeing.
+On global conflict, 77 percent reported “some disruption,” while 13 percent labeled it “market mayhem.”
+Tariffs remain a divided issue, with 59 percent believing they raise prices and 45 percent disagreeing.

 Labor and immigration emerged as the most immediate pressure points.
 Sixty-nine percent said immigration-related issues are causing disruption or “market mayhem” today, and labor ranked as the No. 1 issue expected to impact business moving forward.

-Political and policy environments are widely felt, with 95 percent saying current political policies are impacting their business.
-Consumer pricing behavior is less predictable than assumed — a majority of 58 percent said consumers are not highly sensitive to price changes.
+Political and policy environments are widely felt, with 95 percent saying they are impacting business.
+Consumer pricing behavior is less predictable than assumed, with 58 percent saying consumers are not highly sensitive to price changes.

 Galeazzi said the data confirms a complex but navigable environment.